 And the results?

-It’s considered the biggest, high-profile content brand marketing created, and it supercharged Lego’s brand awareness which indirectly led to more sales.
+It’s considered the biggest, most high-profile content brand marketing created — and it supercharged Lego’s brand awareness which indirectly led to more sales.

-Get inspired and create a short movie or a trailer about your brand.
+So why not follow suit and create a short movie or a trailer about your brand?

 Content Marketing Is Less Flexible